-Whether you love labels and have a wardrobe to die for, or even if you just like to keep your clothes stored neatly, a walk in closet is a covetable addition to any home.
+Whether you love labels and have a closet to die for, or even if you just like to keep your clothes stored neatly, a walk in closet is a covetable addition to any home.

 1. Space is everywhere